US police officer in Breonna Taylor death sentenced to 33 months in prison

 Lawyers for Taylor’s family called the department’s sentencing recommendation for Hankison an insult, and urged the judge to “deliver true justice” for her.

-On Monday, the Louisville Metro Police Department arrested four people in front of the courthouse who it said were “creating confrontation, kicking vehicles, or otherwise creating an unsafe environment.”
-Authorities didn’t list the charges those arrested would face.
+On Monday, the Louisville Metro Police Department arrested four people in front of the court, who it said were “creating confrontation, kicking vehicles, or otherwise creating an unsafe environment”.
+Authorities did not list the charges those arrested would face.

 “We understand this case caused pain and damaged trust between our department and the community,” a police statement said.
 “We particularly respect and value the 1st Amendment.
 However, what we saw today in front of the courthouse in the street was not safe, acceptable or legal.”

-A US Probation Office presentencing report said Hankison should face a range of 135 to 168 months imprisonment on the excessive force conviction, according to the memo.
-But federal prosecutors said multiple factors – including that Hankison’s two other trials ended with no convictions – should greatly reduce the potential punishment
+A pre-sentencing report by the US Probation Office said that Hankison should face 135 to 168 months imprisonment on the excessive force conviction, according to the sentencing memo.
+But federal prosecutors said multiple factors, including that Hankison’s two other trials ended with no convictions, should greatly reduce the potential punishment.